USS S-18

-USS S-18 (SS-123) was a first-group (S-1 or "Holland") S-class submarine of the United States Navy in commission from 1924 to 1945.
+USS S-18 (SS-123) was an S-18-class submarine, also referred to as an S-1-class or "Holland"-type, of the United States Navy in commission from 1924 to 1945.
 She served during World War II, seeing duty primarily in the Aleutian Islands campaign.

+Design

+The S-18-class had a length of 219 ft 3 in overall, a beam of 20 ft 8 in, and a mean draft of 17 ft 3 in.
+They displaced 930 LT on the surface and 1094 LT submerged.
+All S-class submarines had a crew of 4 officers and 34 enlisted men, when first commissioned.
+They had a diving depth of 200 ft.

+For surface running, the S-18-class were powered by two 600 bhp NELSECO diesel engines, each driving one propeller shaft.
+When submerged each propeller was driven by a 1175 hp Ridgway Dynamo & Engine Company electric motor.
+They could reach 14 kn on the surface and 11 kn underwater.

+The boats were armed with four 21 in torpedo tubes in the bow.
+They carried eight reloads, for a total of twelve torpedoes.
+The S-18-class submarines were also armed with a single 4 in/50 caliber deck gun.

-Construction and commissioning
+Construction

-S-18′s keel was laid down on 15 August 1918 by the Bethlehem Shipbuilding Corporation's Fore River Shipyard in Quincy, Massachusetts.
-She was launched on 29 April 1920, sponsored by Miss Virginia Bell Johnson, and commissioned on 3 April 1924.
+S-18s keel was laid down on 15 August 1918, by the Fore River Shipyard, in Quincy, Massachusetts.
+She was launched on 29 April 1920, sponsored by Miss Virginia Belle Johnson, daughter of Senator Edwin S. Johnson, and commissioned on 3 April 1924.

 Service history

 1924–1941

-From 1924 to 1929, S-18 operated from New London, Connecticut, primarily off the New England coast but with annual deployments to the Caribbean Sea for winter maneuvers and Fleet Problems.
-Transferred to the United States Pacific Fleet in 1930, she departed New London on 24 May 1930, operated off the California coast into the fall of 1930, and arrived at Pearl Harbor, Hawaii, on 7 December 1930.
+From 1924 to 1929, S-18 operated from New London, Connecticut, primarily off the New England coast, but with annual deployments to the Caribbean Sea, for winter maneuvers, and Fleet Problems.
+Transferred to the Pacific Fleet in 1930, she departed New London on 24 May 1930, operated off the California coast, into the fall of 1930, and arrived at Pearl Harbor, in the Territory of Hawaii, on 7 December 1930.

 For the next 11 years, S-18 was based at Pearl Harbor.
-In September 1941, she returned to the United States West Coast.
+In September 1941, she returned to the West Coast.

 World War II

 December 1941–May 1942

-The United States entered World War II with the Japanese attack on Pearl Harbor on 7 December 1941, and that month S-18 was ordered to the Aleutian Islands.
-A unit of Submarine Division 41, S-18 moved north in mid-January 1942.
-Until March 1942, she conducted defensive patrols out of the new and still incomplete submarine base at Dutch Harbor on Amaknak Island off Unalaska in the Aleutians.
+The United States entered World War II, with the Japanese attack on Pearl Harbor, on 7 December 1941.
+S-18 was ordered to the Aleutian Islands, as part of Submarine Division 41 (SubDiv 41).
+S-18 moved north in mid-January 1942, and into March 1942, she conducted defensive patrols out of the new and still incomplete submarine base at Dutch Harbor, on Amaknak Island, off Unalaska, in the Aleutians.
 In mid-March 1942, she got underway for San Diego, California, and underwent repairs there until mid-May 1942.